linuxserver/docker-lychee/README.md

 [Lychee](https://lycheeorg.github.io/) is a free photo-management tool, which runs on your server or web-space.
 Installing is a matter of seconds.
 Upload, manage and share photos like from a native application.
 Lychee comes with everything you need and all your photos are stored securely."

-### UPGRADE WARNING

-Please note that the v4 upgrade process resets ALL password-protected albums.
-Any albums that were made public with a password will need to be re-secured.

 [![lychee](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/lychee-icon.png)](https://lycheeorg.github.io/)

 ## Supported Architectures